When you make it your habit to turn off the WiFi router at night, it will make a huge dent in your daily EMF exposure level, say experts.

-WiFi routers are a considerable source of EMF radiation exposure in many homes.
-And most people keep their routers on 24 hours a day, leading to a significant level of cumulative non-stop EMF exposure.
+WiFi routers are a considerable source of EMF pollution in many homes.
+And since most people keep their routers turned on 24/7, it leads to a significant level of cumulative non-stop EMF exposure.

 Table of Contents